-Indonesia is the rising star of Asia because its sheer size and potential growth rates, making it attractive for e-commerce.
-It is crucial for businesses to understand the Indonesia e-commerce market to navigate it better.
+Indonesia is the rising star of Asia because its sheer size and potential growth rates.
+This makes it attractive for e-commerce and crucial for investors and retail businesses to understand the Indonesia e-commerce market.

-Latest figures recorded from 2015 show that with an internet penetration rate of only 35%, the number of internet users in the country is expected to nearly double within five years to 63%.
-This means that by 2020, there would be over 160 million people in Indonesia having access to the internet.
+Figures recorded from 2015 show that with an internet penetration rate of only 35%, the number of internet users in the country is expected to nearly double within five years to 63%.
+This means by 2020, there will be over 160 million people in Indonesia having access to the internet.